niravShenoy/semi-supervised-learning/Task1_pseudoLabeling/README.md

-Add instructions to reproduce your reported results.
-If necessary create a requirements.txt of libraries that you additionally use.

 Please find commented in main.py [L77] the code to evaluate the best models.
 Uncomment and run the file to evaluate.
 The arguments num-labeled and dataset of the model need to be changed based on the model to be tested